mishoo/UglifyJS/README.md

   --source-map-url   The path to the source map to be added in //#
                      sourceMappingURL.
-Defaults to the value passed with --source-map.                                      [string] --in-source-map    Input source map, useful if you're compressing JS that was generated from some other original code.
+Defaults to the value passed with --source-map.                                      [string] --source-map-include-sources
+                     Pass this flag if you want to include the content of source files in the source map as sourcesContent property.                                         [boolean] --in-source-map    Input source map, useful if you're compressing JS that was generated from some other original code.
   --screw-ie8        Pass this flag if you don't care about full compliance